 You must first understand, and then only you can learn.

-Viewing a foreign language movie with no knowledge of the language makes it difficult to learn.
+Viewing a foreign language movie without knowledge of the language makes learning difficult.

 You can indeed consider foreign language courses and other vital resources like books and audio lessons, to name a few.